 Yes, fair enough, you can technically believe whatever you want in the privacy of your own home.
 If you want to sit there denying the existence of evolution, the big bang, climate change and the number 19, then be my guest, I can't stop you.
-But if you're in a position of power you have to leave your personal beliefs on such things at home.
-You have the right to disagree with reality...but you have a responsibility not to.
+But if you're in a position of power you have to leave your personal beliefs at home.
+You have the right to disagree with reality but you have a responsibility not to.

 Come on Trump, We're counting on you to do better!

-Trump's climate-change objection is actually not that rare.
-It's a confusion between local weather conditions and global climate change.
-If the USA is having a big freeze, this doesn't disprove climate change.
-Stephen Colbert pointed out it's like saying there's no such thing as world hunger because many Americans have food.
+Trump's climate-change objection is not that rare.
+It's a confusion between local weather conditions and global climate.
+If the USA is having a big freeze, this doesn't disprove climate change. the comedian Stephen Colbert compared it to saying there's no such thing as world hunger because many Americans have food.

-Trump doesn't understand the distinction between weather (what's happening in one place during one period of time) and climate (the overall pattern of weather phenomena for the whole Earth over many periods of time).
+Trump doesn't understand the distinction between weather (what's happening in one place during one period) and climate (the overall pattern of weather phenomena for the Earth over many periods).
 It's also worrying that his source is NBC News, rather than research journals.

-Thing is, this particular misunderstanding of weather and climate is common (although the Chinese element is genuinely a mystery to me, I'd love to see his evidence).
+Thing is, this particular misunderstanding of weather and climate is common (although the Chinese element is genuinely a mystery to me).
 But the president can't afford to make common-ignorance mistakes like that.

 Already, Trump has talked about pulling funding from clean energy projects and investing in oil pipelines and fracking.
 He claims this will be good for America's economy.
 And you know what?
 He's probably right.
 He's even said he's "going to be greedy for America."
 Which of course sounds nice if you're American.
 But climage change isn't an American problem.

 To quote Isaac Asimov "We are talking about something that affects the entire Earth, these are problems that transcend nations".
 Climate change is bigger than just America and if Trump decides to steer America selfishly he may lead them to prosperity at the expense of the entire planet.
-A few decades of wealth in exchange for centuries of problems.
-I just think he needs to take more care with his approach, rather than making bold statements which show a lack of subtlety.
+A few decades of wealth in exchange for centuries of misery.
+I just think he needs to take more care with his approach rather than making bold statements which lack subtlety.

 If you're curious, here's the actual evidence for the vaccines-autism link: In February 1998, a doctor named Andrew Wakefield published a report in The Lancet magazine in which the parents of twelve children exhibiting autistic-like behaviour were interviewed.
 Eight of the twelve parents said they thought the MMR vaccine was the cause.
 That's it.
 That's the sum total of evidence.
 The opinions of eight sets of parents.

-The media frenzy which followed has a lot to answer for, but this evidence is so sketchy it's barely worthy of the name.
+The media frenzy which followed has a lot to answer for but this evidence is so sketchy it's barely worthy of the name.
 Trump's statement that there are "many such cases" actually means eight.
-Now yes, autism diagnoses have increased in the last few decades (doctors are now more aware of the condition) but so has the number of oscars won by Meryl Streep...is there a causal link between autism diagnoses and Streep's acting success???
-They're both on the rise!
+Now yes, autism diagnoses have increased in the last few decades (doctors are now more aware of the condition) but so has the number of oscars won by Meryl Streep...is there a causal link between autism diagnoses and Streep's acting success?